trentkyono/MIRACLE/README.md

 ## Examples

 Base example on toy dag.
 ```bash
 $ python run_example.py
 ```

+This specific instantiation returns a Baseline RMSE of approximately 0.95 with MIRACLE RMSE of approximately 0.40.

 An example to run toy example with a dataset size of 2000 for 300 max_steps with a missingness of 30%
 ```bash